"Preserving Languages: Open, Free and Accessible Knowledge for All"

 SADiLaR-Wikipedia-PanSALB (SWiP) is a collaborative initiative by the South African Centre for Digital Language Resources (SADiLaR); the free encyclopaedia (Wikipedia) and the Pan South African Language Board (PanSALB).

-The project will be officially launched on Wednesday, 20 September 2023 at UNISA (Main Campus - Muckleneuk), Pretoria.
-The launch event will shine a spotlight specifically on isiNdebele to encourage amaNdebele to actively participate in contributing to Wikipedia.
-This is crucial since isiNdebele is currently one of the languages that seriously lack content representation on Wikipedia.
+The project will be officially launched on Friday, 22 September 2023 at UNISA (Main Campus – Muckleneuk), Pretoria.
+The launch event will shine a spotlight specifically on IsiNdebele to encourage amaNdebele communities to actively participate in contributing to Wikipedia.
+This is crucial since isiNdebele is currently one of the languages that lack data representation on Wikipedia platforms.

 Project aims:

-- To practically bring together communities of language practice with an aim to advance and celebrate the use of South African languages.
+• To bring together communities of language practice such as universities language directorates, and language entities practically to advance and celebrate the use of South African Languages.

-- To encourage language communities to actively contribute content to the free encyclopaedia (Wikipedia)
+• To encourage language communities of practice to actively participate in contributing to the free encyclopaedia (Wikipedia)

 Target audience: